 Prairie View A&M University requires regular class attendance.
 Attending all classes supports the full academic development of each learner, whether classes are taught with the instructor physically present or via distance learning technologies such as interactive video and/or the Internet.
-Excessive absenteeism, whether excused or unexcused, may result in a student's course grade being reduced or in the assignment of a grade of "F." Accumulation of one week of unexcused absences (for the number of clock hours equivalent to the credit for the course) constitutes excessive absenteeism.
-The instructor is not required to accept assignments as part of the course requirement when the student's absence is unexcused.
-Absences are accumulated beginning with the first day of class during regular semesters and summer terms.
+Excessive absenteeism, whether excused or unexcused, may result in a student's course grade being reduced or in the assignment of a grade of "F." Absences are accumulated beginning with the first day of class during regular semesters and summer terms.
+Each faculty member will include the University's attendance policy in each course syllabus.